 Henry Reed, Inc. is a simply hilarious book by Robert McCloskey about quirky Henry and sensible Midge, two all-American kids with big schemes enjoying summer in small town USA.
 The best part of this book is the creativity and resourcefulness these kids show.
 No wasting time in front of the TV here!

-Sometimes you want to make sure that you are providing enough specifically Catholic reading for your children.
-Here are my favorite books for gently beginning to teach the Catholic faith to our children.
+Looking to incorporate more specifically Catholic books into your preschoolers and kindergartner’s reading?
+Here are some of my favorite books for gently introducing the basics of the Catholic faith to our children.

 For an introduction to the Bible, I like to use Maite Roche’s The Beautiful Story of the Bible.
 It is a greatly abbreviated and shortened picture Bible which covers some of the major Old Testament stories and the major events of Jesus’ life.
 I also use The Illustrated Gospel for Children to provide a more detailed account of the Gospel story.
 My kids are always enthralled by the comic strip style illustrations, which are tastefully executed.